What are Design Research Types and Applications?

 The second aspect of the design research is the research in the design practice itself, which is usually conducted by academics who investigate the design practice and how designers generate their ideas.
 It is a pure academic investigation that aims to build understanding of the design practice, identify its characteristics, and which route is most effective in the practice.

 A good example of the research into design is the work of Kees Dorst in identifying the design problem and solution in the design thinking process in his paper, The Nature of Design Thinking, Kees Dorst investigated the design thinking practice from the reasoning aspect and how ideas are formed in the problem/solution space.
 He observed the design practice based on three main elements: The “What” refers to the players or the elements in the situation we would like to address, the “How” refers to the process or the method used to address these challenges, and finally the “Result” which is the outcome solutions.
-For example, in sciences, if we know that there are stars in the sky, and if we know the natural laws the govern their movement, then we can predict where they will be in certain point of time.
-This example aims to illustrate the reasoning process where we know all its elements of the premise (figure 5).
+For example, in science, if we know that there are stars in the sky, and if we know the natural laws that govern their movement, then we can predict where they will be at a certain point in time.
+This example aims to illustrate the reasoning process where we know all the elements of the premise (figure 5).

-The third type, abductive reasoning, is commonly practiced in design and productive professions, where the end result is not a statement of fact but a provided value.
-This type of reasoning comes with two forms.
-The first one is commonly used in problem solving (Figure 6 – part c).
-In this context, we possess knowledge of both the desired “Value” we aim to create and the specific “How” or working principle that can facilitate to create.
+The third type, abductive reasoning, is commonly practised in design and productive professions, where the end result is not a statement of fact but a provided value.
+This type of reasoning comes in two forms.
+The first one is commonly used in problem-solving (Figure 6 – part c).
+In this context, we possess knowledge of both the desired “Value” we aim to create and the specific “How” or working principle that can facilitate our creation.
 However, what remains absent is the identification of the “What”, which is the system that will provide clarity and delineation to both the problem itself and the potential solution space.
 It is through defining this “What” that we can establish a framework within which we can actively seek answers and explore potential solutions.
-The second type of abduction (Figure 6 – part d) reasoning is more ambiguous and fuzzy as we only know the value that need to be created but we lack the knowledge of what needs to be created to achieve this value or the method to create it.
+The second type of abduction (Figure 6 – part d) reasoning is more ambiguous and fuzzy as we only know the value that needs to be created, but we lack the knowledge of what needs to be created to achieve this value or the method to create it.
 This model is commonly associated with conceptual design.

 Research Through Design

-Another example for the research through design is the diabetes health management apps.
-Several clinicians provide access to health management mobile apps for their patients to help help improve their diet and monitor their health status, which can help them to understand their health behaviour outside the clinically controlled environment.
-In this case, the mobile health app is not the goal of the process, it is a tool to collect data about patient behaviour to use it in the clinical practice.
+Another example of research through design is diabetes health management apps.
+Several clinicians provide access to health management mobile apps for their patients to help improve their diet and monitor their health status, which can help them to understand their health behaviour outside the clinically controlled environment.
+In this case, the mobile health app is not the goal of the process; it is a tool to collect data about patient behaviour and use it in clinical practice.

 Conclusion

 As a designer, we can’t fully appreciate the role of design research in the design process without having a clear understanding to this role and its value in the design thinking process.
-The classification of the design research types can help us to identify the optimum approach to take while conducting the design research and the extend of the research in the design project especially it can be costly for companies to apply properly.
-Therefore, it is crucial to know what type of research needed, the tools required to conduct the research, and most importantly the limitation for the research.
+The classification of the design research types can help us to identify the optimum approach to take while conducting the design research and the extent of the research in the design project, especially since it can be costly for companies to apply properly.
+Therefore, it is crucial to know what type of research is needed, the tools required to conduct the research, and most importantly, the limitations of the research.

 Bibliography